- Rust 99.3%

 Flags

---passphrase <string>— supply your own passphrase instead of auto-generating one.--generate-passphrase-only— print a secure-backup passphrase and exit without logging in or changing any backup state.--force— recreate recovery even if already enabled.--yes— skip the confirmation prompt (non-interactive / automation).--password <pw>,--sso— optional login inputs, same asiamb verify.
+--passphrase <string>— supply your own passphrase instead of auto-generating one.--keys-export <path>— required local encrypted room-key export path before changing secure backup.--keys-export-passphrase <string>— passphrase used to encrypt the required local room-key export.--generate-passphrase-only— print a secure-backup passphrase and exit without logging in or changing any backup state.--skip-keys-export— skip the local key export before changing secure backup; use only for trusted first-login bootstrap or emergency recovery.--force— recreate recovery even if already enabled.--yes— skip the confirmation prompt (non-interactive / automation).--password <pw>,--sso— optional login inputs, same asiamb verify.--timeout <secs>— limit how long login and verification can take before the command gives up.

 Hooks, postback, and media configuration